MDS-Unofficial/MidnightStreamer/README.md

 <br />
 Feel the breeze of managing an unlimited number of on-demand streams so fast that feel like they’re already online—with a $10 vps.
 <br /><br />
 The fastest and most reliable passthrough streaming on the planet.
-Instant on-demand stream open even from cold sources (encoders, multicast, headends)
+Instant on-demand stream open even from cold sources (encoders, multicast, dvb headends)

 ## Ubuntu versions